Examples

 What happened.
 AIPW and PPI are nearly identical because the unlabeled sample dominates the plug-in term.
 Simple calibration, especially linear calibration, gives modest gains, and Auto stays competitive.

 Takeaway.
-When the unlabeled sample is huge and the raw model output is somewhat miscalibrated, simple calibration can help without changing the workflow.
+When the unlabeled sample is huge and the raw model output is somewhat miscalibrated, simple calibration can help without changing the main workflow.

 Representative census_income comparison plot showing smooth calibration curves for the raw AIPW score, the PPI-implied rescaled score, linear calibration, and smooth monotone calibration.